openstack-archive/kolla-kubernetes/specs/ansible-deployment.rst

 Use Cases
 =========

-Ansible is capable of handling dependancy management and will be able to orchestrate a cluster and hand it off to Kubernetes to be managed.
+Ansible is capable of handling dependency management and will be able to orchestrate a cluster and hand it off to Kubernetes to be managed.

 Ansible will be orchestrating the cluster by making CLI calls instead of using